binhollc/MissionControlTowerSDK/README.md

        - Click New and add `C:\Program Files (x86)\BinhoMissionControlBridge`.
      - To verify the installation, open Command Prompt and execute:
        ```cmd
-       bridge --version
+       bmcbridge --version
        ```
        - You should see an output similar to `0.13.0`.

    - **Mac/Linux:**
-     - Add the bridge executable path to your PATH environment variable by editing your shell profile file (e.g., `~/.bashrc`, `~/.zshrc`).
+     - Add the bmcbridge executable path to your PATH environment variable by editing your shell profile file (e.g., `~/.bashrc`, `~/.zshrc`).
        ```sh
        export PATH=$PATH:/path/to/BinhoMissionControlBridge
        ```